 ON THIS PAGE: You will find out more about what factors increase the chance of developing these types of cancer and things you can do to help prevent them.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 A risk factor is anything that increases a person’s chance of developing cancer.
 Although risk factors often influence the development of cancer, most do not directly cause cancer.
 Some people with several risk factors never develop cancer, while others with no known risk factors do.
 However, knowing your risk factors and talking about them with your doctor may help you make more informed lifestyle and health care choices.

 Two risk factors greatly increase the risk of nasal cavity and paranasal sinus cancer:

 Tobacco use.
 Use of tobacco (including cigarettes, cigars, pipes, chewing tobacco, and snuff) is the single largest risk factor for head and neck cancer.
 Eighty-five percent (85%) of head and neck cancer is linked to tobacco use.
 Recent research suggests that people who have used marijuana may be at higher risk for head and neck cancer.
 Secondhand smoke may also increase a person’s risk of head and neck cancer.

 Alcohol.
 Frequent and heavy consumption of alcohol is a risk factor for head and neck cancer.
 Using alcohol and tobacco together increases this risk even more.